-Doctor of Philosophy in Experimental Psychology
+Doctor of Philosophy - Experimental Psychology

 The UNLV Experimental Psychology Doctoral Program trains students to become psychological scientists capable of carrying out independent research that lives up to international standards of scientific excellence.
 Upon completing the degree, students will be qualified to seek careers conducting research in academia and in other institutional and applied settings.
-Areas of research in which faculty supervise students are: Cognitive Psychology, Neuroscience, Developmental Psychology, Social Psychology, and Research Methods.
+Areas of research in which faculty supervise students are: Cognitive Psychology, Neuroscience, Developmental Psychology, Social Psychology, and Quantitative/Experimental Psychology.
 The program operates on a mentor model in which students work under the supervision of an identified faculty mentor.
 We welcome students from diverse backgrounds and encourage research in topics related to multiculturalism and diversity.

 - Students should possess a broad knowledge of psychological science.